mksoska/when-and-where/README.md

 # When & Where
+**Marek Šoška, Dominik Kozubík, Marek Kadlečík**

+## A user is able to:
+- register via the register form
+- view the meetup details (meetup initiator, meetup options (place and date))

-The user is able to:
+## A registered user is able to:
-- use third-party services for authentication
 - create new meetup
-- create new event
+- create new meetup options
-- vote for events
+- vote for meetup options

-The event owner:
-- delete meetup
+- accept an invitation
+- view the meetup details (meetup owner, meetup options (place and date))

+## The meetup initiator:
-- add meetup participants
+- add meetup participants by sending an invitation
-- manage meetup (alter label, icon, place, location, events)
+- manage meetup parameters (label, icon)

-Marek Šoška, Dominik Kozubík, Marek Kadlečík
+- cancel meetup and its options